Gemini 9A: Target vehicle launch

 Gemini 9's Agena Target Vehicle (ATV) was launched on May 17, 1966, on an Atlas launch vehicle.
 The Atlas malfunctioned in flight and the ATV failed to reach orbit.
-This forced the cancellation ("scrubbing") of the Gemini 9 launch scheduled for later that morning.
+This forced the cancellation of the Gemini 9 launch scheduled for later that morning.

 The Augmented Target Docking Adapter (ATDA) had been designed for use as a contingency for the ATV, which had failed during the original Gemini 6 launch.
 Built by Gemini spacecraft manufacturer McDonnell Aircraft Corporation, the ATDA replaced the Agena rocket with the reentry control section of a Gemini.
 It was built using already tested equipment, and successfully launched on June 1, 1966, into a 298 km orbit using the Atlas SLV-3 rocket.

 Because the ATDA had no propulsion system of its own, the launch necessitated an extended Atlas sustainer burn—while SECO would normally take place at T+300 seconds, it was extended to T+348 seconds.
 A sustainer burn this long had never been attempted in almost 300 Atlas launches to date—a double-sized lubricant oil tank was used to ensure enough oil for turbopump operation.
 The experiment worked and sustainer performance during the extended burn phase was uneventful.
 The vernier solo phase lasted another 18 seconds and ATDA separation occurred at T+383 seconds.

 After launch, telemetry indicated that the launch shroud had failed to open properly.